 And since a staff member influences the sales of the customers and the company based on the instructions of their boss, it can be said that the responsibility that a boss carries is great.

 Also, in many cases, the behavior of a boss may not be directly but indirectly related to the company’s performance.

-So, the existence of a boss is very important.
+The role of a boss is very important.

-But, if the boss’s instructions to the subordinate are wrong: “carry the product from point A to point G,” then no matter how well the subordinate performs at his or her best, the job will ultimately fail because it has deviated from the goal.
+But, if the boss’s instructions to the staff member are wrong, such as “carry the product from point A to point G,” no matter how hard the staff member performs at his/her best, the job will always end in failure because it is not on target from the start.

 How should they behave?